laurelherting/lmh-headspace/AWS/examTips.md

   * Disposable resources, Infrastructure as code, Scalability.

 ### DMS
+* spot instance:
+  * Project requires 90 hours of computing time
+  * no deadline
-* Project requires 90 hours of computing time, no deadline, work can be stopped and restarted without adverse effect: spot instances (cost effective)
+  * work can be stopped and restarted without adverse effect
+  * cost effective
 * migrate an existing database to AWS

 ### EC2-Spread Placement Group (deployment)